-Diabetic neuropathic foot ulcers are a complex and impactful complication of diabetes mellitus, contributing to high morbidity, infection risk, and lower-limb amputation rates.
+Diabetic neuropathic foot ulcers are a complex and debilitating complication of diabetes mellitus, contributing significantly to patient morbidity, infection risk, and lower-limb amputation rates.

 Several factors predispose patients with diabetes to neuropathic foot ulceration:

 Peripheral neuropathy.
-When a patient has sensory neuropathy they can experience loss of protective sensation (LOPS), preventing them from detecting trauma.1 This can lead to delays in diagnosis or treatment, potentially negatively influencing outcomes.
+When a patient has sensory neuropathy they can experience LOPS, preventing them from detecting trauma.1 This can lead to delays in diagnosis or treatment, potentially negatively influencing outcomes.

 Foot deformities and biomechanical abnormalities.
 Claw toes, prominent metatarsal heads, and limited joint mobility, for example, lead to abnormal plantar pressure distribution and increased callus formation.

-Peripheral arterial disease (PAD).
-PAD, which impairs wound healing and increases the risk of amputation, is a contributing factor in 50–70% of diabetic foot ulcers.2
+PAD.
+Peripheral arterial disease, which impairs wound healing and increases the risk of amputation, is a contributing factor in 50–70% of diabetic foot ulcers.2

 Previous foot ulceration or amputation.
 Patients with a history of prior ulcers or amputation have an increased risk of recurrence.3